nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-live-connect.md

 ---
 title: Nuxeo Live Connect
-description: Live Connect allows you to create a content application that handles cloud files (Google Drive, Box, ...) as if they were local files.
-Files remain in the cloud but they are referenced in the Nuxeo repository as if they were stored within it.
+description: Live Connect allows you to create a content application that handles cloud files as if they were local.
+Files remain in the cloud but are referenced in repository.
 review:
   comment: ''
   date: '2019-11-29'